 code to the employer.
 The employer can then check the individual’s status

-via the governments online the right to work service.
-This is a voluntary service for employers and
+via the government's online right to work service.

-assured that the HR Services team will assess any exceptional circumstances and
+assured that the People Team will assess any exceptional circumstances and

 work closely with the individual and hiring manager to support and resolve this